jeffreytli/pikkl/README.md

+This README is for a series of educational projects for CS378: iOS Mobile Computing at the University of Texas at Austin with Bob Seitsinger in Fall 2015.
+Our goal was to create an iOS application, a spin-off of the popular SnapChat application.

 Differences between Alpha and Beta: In Alpha: the main functionality that we provided was integration with Facebook and Parse and providing the wireframes for all of our views.

 How To Test Pikkl: iPhone 6s